Caritas-Schweiz/Quarto/README.md

 ## Usage

+Add `Falldaten_CaritasbB.csv` and `Caritas Markt.csv` to the folder.

 Open the `market.qmd` and create a Quarto preview.